Paysandú Airport

 Tydeo Larre Borges International Airport (Aeroporto Internacional Tydeo Larre Borges) (IATA: PDU, ICAO: SUPU) is a general aviation airport serving Paysandú, capital of the Paysandú Department of Uruguay.
 The airport is 3 km south of the city.

-It is named in honour of Tydeo Larre Borges, a pioneer of Uruguayan and international aviation, who was the first South-American aviator to cross the South Atlantic.
+It is named in honour of Tydeo Larre Borges, a pioneer of Uruguayan and international aviation, who was the first South American aviator to cross the South Atlantic.

 The airport has been served by government air service provider TAMU (es) and charter operator Aviasur.

+In December 2024 the airport was reopened after refurbishment as part of the overall plan for Uruguay’s international airports.
+Improvements include resurfacing of the main runway along with new runway LED lighting, LED taxiway lighting and approach lights.
+The East-West runway has been closed and a new terminal building, fire services and police stations have been built.

-The Gualeguaychu VOR-DME (Ident: GUA) is located 47.8 nmi southwest of the airport.
+The Gualeguaychú VOR-DME (Ident: GUA) is located 47.8 nmi southwest of the airport.
 The Paysandu non-directional beacon (Ident: PN) is located on the field.